maksuturva/magento_payment_module/README.md

 ### Split submethods to separate Magento payment methods

 When using payment method preselection in checkout, instead of standard dropdown selection the methods can be split into separate Magento payment methods.
-This is not officially supported, because it requires a core patch and defining own modes.
+This is not officially supported, because it requires a core patch and defining customer specific models.
 Split methods also have the drawback of being non-dynamic: if Maksuturva adds or removes methods later on, it will require changes to customer specific implementation.

-Split off methods are configured as standard Magento payment methods with code example "maksuturva_fi50".
+Split-off methods are configured as standard Magento payment methods with a custom format method code, eg. "maksuturva_fi50".
 The method should have it's own model which extends Maksuturva's model.
 Example of this can be found from optional/example_split_method_model.php.
 The methods can have their own block, in case customized template or logic is needed.